 When we come to know, to our great surprise, that God never rejects our rapprochement and will to love, we become free from our crippling fear of rejection.
 Our love is no longer limited by how much others love, measure or accept us and our relationship with the world and others become more open and less defensive.
 As a consequence, our capacity to form meaningful and lasting relationships in life increases considerably.
 For in the end man`s greatest wish, even greater than his wish for health and wealth, is the wish to relate to love and be loved and it is this desire that shame stunts.
 This is why shame is so lethal, for without relationships man cannot come to a creative life.
 Reaching out, connecting with others, and sharing experiences bring shame out of secrecy and silence, causing it to lose power since shame thrives in isolation.
 The opening quote by Wittgenstein succinctly describes how shame bars us from ourselves, the world and the other and isolates through sentences of loathing and hate.

 Rediscovering the most nurturing of all relationships which Adam lost through fear and hiding in shame, alters all the criteria on which we base our worth.
-In a relationship with God, our worth is no longer based on social status, success or moral righteousness but on God`s unconditional love.
+In a relationship with God, our worth is no longer based on social status, success or moral righteousness.
+Instead it is based on God`s unconditional love.
 We become free loving persons, unhindered by our shame.